panigsan/eth-algolab/older/README.md

 # Older exercises
-The solutions of these exercises were not written by me.
+Files named `solution.cpp` were not written by me.